DenizSungurtekin/Blockchain-paradigms/README.md

 # Blockchain-paradigms
-This report aim to explain proof of work and proof of stake and provide a simple implementation of these methods.
+This report aims to explain proof of work and proof of stake and provide a simple implementation of these methods.